marckol/class/README.md

             'surname<String(0,60):"">',
         //firstname is a string with length in the range 0 to 60 with empty string as default value 'firstName<String(0,60):"">',
-            'title<Title<dataType:String(20)>:"Mr":Mr|Ms|Miss|Doctor|Professor|PHD|Ing.>',
+        // title property with data type, "Mr" as default value and the list/enumeration of possible values 'title<Title<dataType:String(20)>:"Mr":Mr|Ms|Miss|Doctor|Professor|PHD|Ing.>',
         //id property accepts only unsigned integer
             'id<unsigned int>',
         //fullName it's a read-only property with a formula 'fullName<String::=((this.firstName ? this.firstName + " " : "") + (this.surname ? this.surname + " " : "") + (this.name ? this.name : "")).trim()>',
+        //salary property with default value
             'salary<unsigned int:250000>', //
         //category accepts any type and it's default value is 6.
             'category=6',